-6.2 Functional connectivity analysis
+6.2.
+Functional connectivity analysis

 The second example is a brain functional connectivity analysis of functional magnetic resonance images (fMRIs).
 An fMRI measures blood oxygen level signals, and provides a tool with which to study a brain functional connectivity network.
 The data we analyze are taken from the ADHD-200 data set, available at http://neurobureau.projects.nitrc.org/ADHD200/Data.html.
 A more detailed description can be found in Ahn et al. (2015).
-ADHD is one of the most commonly diagnosed child-onset neurodevelopmental disorders, and has an estimated childhood prevalence of 5-10% worldwide (Pelham et al., 2007).
+ADHD is one of the most commonly diagnosed child-onset neurodevelopmental disorders, and has an estimated childhood prevalence of 5-10% worldwide (Pelham, Foster and Robb (2007)).
 These data consist of 96 subjects with ADHD, and 91 normal controls.
-Each subject received a resting-state fMRI scan, and each brain image is parcellated using the Anatomical Automatic Labeling (AAL) Atlas, with p=116 regions (Tzourio-Mazoyer et al., 2002).
+Each subject received a resting-state fMRI scan, and each brain image is parcellated using the Anatomical Automatic Labeling (AAL) Atlas, with p = 116regions (Tzourio-Mazoyer et al. (2002)).
 The resulting data form a spatial by temporal matrix, which is then turned into a Pearson correlation matrix or a partial correlation matrix to represent the brain functional connectivity network.
-Both correlation measures are frequently used in functional connectivity analysis (Bullmore and Sporns, 2009).
+Both correlation measures are frequently used in functional connectivity analysis (Bullmore and Sporns (2009)).
 Thus, we use both measures to study the difference in functional connectivity patterns between the two groups of subjects, with and without ADHD.

 We again apply both multiple testing procedures Algorithms 1 and 2 to this data set, first the Pearson correlation network, then the partial correlation network.
 For the Pearson correlation network, Algorithm 1 identifies no significantly different links, whereas the power-enhanced Algorithm 2 identifies three links.
 For the partial correlation network, Algorithm 1 again identifies no significantly different links, whereas the power-enhanced Algorithm 2 identifies five links.
 Table 5 reports the links identified by the two algorithms for both types of network data.
-One brain
+One brain region in which differentiating links concentrate is the cerebellum.
+The cerebellum is responsible for motor control and cognitive functions, such as attention and language, and dysfunction in the cerebellum in ADHD patients has been reported (Toplak, Dockstader and Tannock (2006)).
+Note that there are fewer links here than there are in Xia and Li (2019).
+This is because the data in the format of the spatial temporal matrix analyzed in Xia and Li (2019) carry more information than the data in the format of a correlation matrix.
+Nevertheless, the focus of this study is to develop inferential tests for scientific applications, where only the data format of some symmetric network matrix is available.